Stop Making Business Decisions On Gut Feel!

 Business Intelligence is the process of tracking, processing and analysing data from 3 core levels of your business (individual, departmental, the business as a whole) so that you can make better decisions and get better outcomes.
 It helps keeps people accountable and lets you know how effectively every person, asset and process is contributing to your business revenue.

 At its most simple level, it will answer questions like which marketing initiative is helping you make money and which are producing junk leads and wasting your time?
 At a more granular level, it can help solve why Jim only did 4 sales yesterday, whilst Mary did 10?
-And why you only convert 5 AdWords enquiries from 52 good leads last month – where is the process breaking down?
+And why you only convert 5 Google Ads enquiries from 52 good leads last month – where is the process breaking down?

 The good news is, despite what the name suggests, business intelligence doesn’t have to be a complicated process involving pricey or intricate systems.
 It’s all about accessing, capturing and using your business data efficiently and effectively – you’d be surprised at how many businesses aren’t doing it right or aren’t doing it at all!